Particular/Workshop.NServiceBus/exercises/09/README.md

 ### Step 3

-Verify if heartbeats are being send to ServiceControl by opening ServicePulse and see if the endpoints are listed on the heartbeats sc
+Verify if heartbeats are being send to ServiceControl by opening ServicePulse and see if the endpoints are listed on the heartbeats screen.

 ### Step 4